HL7/us-behavioral-health-profiles/input/pagecontent/index.md

 This BH FHIR implementation guide will use the profiles outlined in the [US Core Implementation Guide](https://www.hl7.org/fhir/us/core/uscdi.html).
 Where necessary, custom profiles are used to address needs specific to BH care.
 The developers will follow the [Cross Group Projects WG's variance request process](https://confluence.hl7.org/display/CGP/US+Core+Variance+Request+Process) and provide the US Realm Steering Committee with an approved rationale for deviation in the implementation guide where applicable.

+It is recommended to review sections [How to Read This Implementation Guide](index.html#how-to-read-this-implementation-guide) and [Limitations and Challenges](index.html#limitations-and-challenges) below before exploring.

 ### Audience

 This informational IG is intended to illustrate the use of FHIR standards to exchange USCDI+ BH elements.
 The IG maximizes existing FHIR standards and provides newly developed FHIR profiles and elements to address data requirements specific to BH.
 The IG is intended for a technical audience working with behavioral health data using the USCDI+ framework.
-The IG authors seek feedback on the usefulness of the user story, the completeness of the crosswalk to FHIR elements, and the usability of the example FHIR references for each data element.
+The IG authors seek feedback on the usefulness of the user story, the completeness of the crosswalk to FHIR elements, applicable behavioral health specific terminology, and the usability of the example FHIR references for each data element.

 Researchers, quality improvement staff, and policymakers can also benefit from a basic understanding of how this guide presents BH data elements to support data collection and analysis.